-The following is the definition of "habitually truant," as defined by law: • Absent 30 or more consecutive hours (equivalent to approximately 5 days) without a legitimate excuse;
+The following is the definition of "habitually truant," as defined by law:

-Absent 42 or more hours (equivalent to approximately 7 days) in one school month without a legitimate excuse: or

-Absent 72 or more hours (equivalent to approximately 12 days) in one school year without a legitimate excuse.
+- Absent 30 or more consecutive hours (equivalent to approximately 5 days) without a legitimate excuse; - Absent 42 or more hours (equivalent to approximately 7 days) in one school month without a legitimate excuse; or - Absent 72 or more hours (equivalent to approximately 12 days) in one school year without a legitimate excuse.

-Students deemed "habitually truant" in any of these circumstances will be turned into the CCCTC Absence Intervention Team (AIT).
+Students deemed "habitually truant" will be turned into the CCCTC Absence Intervention Team (AIT).
 The AIT will contact the parent regarding the date and time of a meeting set by the team that the parent is required to attend.
 Failure to attend may result in the school district contacting Children's Services.